The Closed Resolver Project: Measuring the Deployment of Source Address Validation of Inbound Traffic: Methodology

 \subsection{Open Resolver Scan}

-In parallel, we perform an open resolver scan over IPv4 and IPv6 by sending DNS \texttt{A} requests with genuine source IP addresses of the scanner.
+In parallel to the spoofing scan, we perform an open resolver scan over IPv4 and IPv6 by sending DNS \texttt{A} requests with genuine source IP addresses of the scanner.
 To avoid temporal changes, we send a non-spoofed query just after the spoofed one to the same host.
-The format of a non-spoofed query is almost the same as the spoofed one.
-The only difference is the scan identifier: \begin{itemize}[leftmargin=0cm] \item[] \texttt{ {qGPDBe.02ae52c7.n1.v4.drakkardnsv4.com}} \item[] \texttt{ {qGPDBe.long\_int(ipv6).n1.v6.drakkardnsv6.com}} \end{itemize}

-If we receive a request on our authoritative DNS server, it means that we have reached an open resolver.
+The format of a non-spoofed query is almost the same as the spoofed one, the only difference is the scan identifier (\texttt{ {n1}} referring to a non-spoofed scan identifier instead of \texttt{ {s1}}).
+Example domain names are \texttt{ {qGPDBe.cb007101.n1.v4.drakkardnsv4.com}} for IPv4 and \texttt{ {qGPDBe.long\_int(ipv6).n1.v6.drakkardnsv6.com}} for IPv6.
+If we receive a non-spoofed request on our authoritative nameservers, it means that we have reached an open resolver.
 Moreover, if this open resolver did not resolve the spoofed query, we infer the presence of inbound SAV either in transit or at the tested network edge.

-We also analyze traffic on the machine on which we run the scanner to deploy the forwarder-based method, as explained in Section~\ref{sec:related}.
-We distinguish between two cases: the source of the DNS response is the same as the original destination and the source is different~\cite{mauch,Kuhrer:2014:EHR:2671225.2671233}.
-The latter implies that either the source IP address of the original query was not rewritten when the query was forwarded to another recursive resolver or the source IP address of the recursive resolver was not changed on the way back.
-In either case, such a packet should not be able to leave its network if there is the outbound SAV in place.
-In Section~\ref{sec:policies}, we analyze the results from the forwarder-based method and compare the policies of SAV deployment in both directions.